Largest-Area Convex Quadrilateral in a $1.5$D Terrain: Computation of

+Moreover, for consecutive vertices $v_i,v_{i+1}\in L_{mn}$, the set $S_i$ is obtained from $S_{i+1}$ by deleting a prefix of the left-to-right ordering of terrain vertices. \end{corollary}

+The nesting structure of the induced subterrains established in Lemma~\ref{lem:lambda_monotone}, Lemma~\ref{lem:prefix_delete}, and Corollary~\ref{cor:reverse_monotone_subseq} enables an incremental maintenance of their lower hulls.
+This leads to the following algorithmic result.

-\begin{lemma} Given a $1.5$D terrain of $n$ vertices, a convex quadrilateral of maximum area, whose top edge of the quadrilateral has a positive slope, the left edge is balanced and the right edge is extremal, can be computed in $O(n^2)$ time. \end{lemma}
+\begin{lemma} Given a $1.5$D terrain of $n$ vertices, a largest convex quadrilateral whose top edge has positive slope, whose left edge is balanced, and whose right edge is extremal, is computed in $O(n^2)$ time. \end{lemma}

-\begin{proof} For a fixed $r_Q$, we start by computing $L'(r_Q)$.
-We first precompute the shortest path tree for $L(r_Q)$ in $O(|L(r_Q)|)$ time~\cite{DasDM21}.
-Next to verify whether a vertex $v \in L(r_Q)$ defines a balanced left edge, we consider the rightmost shortest path edge from $v$; if this edge has a non-empty intersection with $y=2y(v)$, then $v$ may define a balanced left edge. $L'(r_Q)$ is the set all such vertices which can define a balanced left edge.
-We also compute the corresponding feasible region $f(v)$ for each $v \in L'(r_Q)$ (described earlier).
-Computation of $L'(r_Q)$ and $f(v)$ for each $v \in L'(r_Q)$ can be done in $O(|L(r_Q)|)$ time.

-Next, we process each vertex $v \in L'(r_Q)$ in left-to-right order.
-First, we identify the terrain vertices that lie inside the triangle bounded by $f(v)$, $\ell_{v}(r_Q)$ and $r_Q$, using the shortest path tree of $v$.
-As these are terrain vertices, they also form a monotone sequence.
-We compute the lower hull ${\cal LH}(f(v))$ for these terrain vertices in linear time~\cite{Melkman87}.
-For each edge $e \in {\cal LH}(f(v))$, if it defines a feasible top edge, we compute the area of the corresponding feasible convex quadrilateral.

-We repeat the process for each $v \in L'(r_Q)$ in left-to-right order.
-There are $O(n)$ many vertices in $L'(r_Q)$ and they form an $x$-monotone sequence.
-We maintain a dynamic convex hull of these monotone vertices that lie inside the triangle bounded by $f(v)$, extended $\ell_{v}(r_Q)$ and $r_Q$, for each $v \in L'(r_Q)$.
-While dynamically maintaining the convex hull, once an edge is deleted from some convex hull for some vertex $v \in L'(r_Q)$, it can never reappear on the convex hull of any other vertex $w \in L'(r_Q)$.
-Additionally, as the vertices of $L'(r_Q)$ form an $x$-monotone sequence and Observation ~\ref{obs:feasible_ordering}, we only delete or insert vertices of terrain from one end of the dynamic hull.
-The dynamic maintenance of the convex hull for such a one-ended monotone sequence of consecutive vertices in $L'(r_Q)$ can be maintained in amortized constant time~\cite{brewer2025dynamic}.
-Therefore, we can process a right edge $r_Q$ in $O(n)$ time.
-Considering the fact that the total number of candidate right edges is $O(n)$ (lemma \ref{lem:cardinality}), the lemma follows. ~ $ $